Jitpomi/ferrisup/templates/data-science/burn-image-recognition/README.md

 - **Edit the model architecture:** Modify `src/model.rs` to change the model's architecture.
 You can add or remove layers, change activation functions, and more.
 - **Add new CLI commands or options:** Extend the CLI in `src/main.rs` to add new commands or options.
 You can use the existing commands as a reference.

+## Advanced Extensions

+Although this template is designed as a minimal example for MNIST digit recognition, it provides a solid foundation that can be extended for more advanced image processing tasks:

+### Object Detection
+The convolutional backbone can be adapted for:
+- Simple digit/object localization by adding bounding box outputs
+- Single-digit detection in more complex images
+- Multi-digit detection with appropriate post-processing

+### Image Segmentation
+The CNN architecture can be transformed for:
+- Digit segmentation (pixel-level classification)
+- Simple U-Net style implementations for medical image segmentation
+- Handwriting extraction from documents

+### Multi-label Classification
+The classification head can be modified for:
+- Recognizing multiple digits in a single image
+- Identifying both digit value and properties (slant, thickness, style)
+- Character + symbol recognition in combined datasets

+### Image Similarity Search
+The feature extraction layers can be repurposed for:
+- Handwriting style comparison and matching
+- Similar digit retrieval from databases
+- Style-based clustering of handwritten characters

+### Few-Shot Learning
+The pretrained model serves as an excellent base for:
+- Adapting to new handwritten character sets with minimal examples
+- Quick adaptation to different languages or writing systems
+- Personalized handwriting recognition with few samples

+### Anomaly Detection
+This architecture can be transformed for:
+- Detecting unusual or incorrect digit formations
+- Quality control in automated digit recognition systems
+- Identifying outliers in handwritten data

+While the MNIST template is simpler than the full classifier template, these extensions are still possible with appropriate modifications to the model architecture and training pipeline.
+For more complex implementations, consider starting with the more robust `burn-image-classifier` template.

 ---

 For more details, see the code and comments in each module.
 If you encounter any issues or want to extend the workflow, feel free to open an issue or PR!